 In this busy, modern world we can easily get caught up in accomplishing our day-to-day tasks.
 Making time for reflection and spiritual practice can help maintain balance in our lives.
 This is practical course shows us how to find that balance through applying basic Buddhist psychology and simple meditation techniques in the context of a modern lifestyle.
 Questions and discussion are always welcome; no previous meditation experience is necessary.

-Meditation in Skagit Valley is a growing community of beginning and experienced meditators exploring the benefits of meditation and the true causes of happiness.
-We are a branch of Kadampa Meditation Center Washington in Seattle and offer the teachings of Kadampa Buddhism.
+Meditation in Skagit Valley is a branch of Kadampa Meditation Center Washington in Seattle and offer the teachings of Kadampa Buddhism.

-Class is $10, $5 for students/seniors (cash, check, Visa or Mastercard).
-Free for supporting members.
-We are a non-profit organization and teachers are volunteers.
+Cost per class is $12, $6 for students/seniors 62+ (cash, check, Visa or Mastercard).
+Free for supporters.
+We are a non-profit organization and the teachers are volunteers.

 “Sometimes my delusions are strong and sometimes they are weak.
 This indicates that they are impermanent.
 If they can be reduced temporarily, they can be eradicated altogether; so why can I not attain liberation?
 Buddha said that everyone has Buddha nature.
 If I rely sincerely upon my Spiritual Guide and practice sincerely what he or she teaches me there is no reason why I cannot attain enlightenment.
 With my mind empowered by my Guru’s blessings I can accomplish anything.” – How to Understand the Mind

 Do I have to be a Buddhist to benefit from this class?
 No. Anyone can learn basic meditation and experience the benefits that come from having a peaceful mind.
 The teachings are suitable for everyone, regardless of faith, background or experience.

 Do I need to come to the entire series?
 No, each class is self contained and offered on a drop-in basis.
 Come to as many classes as you like.